-The Ombuds Office is a confidential, informal, independent, and neutral place to discuss concerns, resolve disputes, manage conflicts, and increase skills regarding communication, negotiation and problem solving.
+The Ombuds Office is a confidential, informal, independent, and neutral place to raise concerns, resolve disputes, manage conflicts, and increase communication, negotiation and problem-solving skills.

 The Baylor College of Medicine Ombuds Office is a confidential place for students, trainees, faculty, and staff to express concerns, resolve disputes, manage conflicts, and increase communication skills.
 The ombuds is available to discuss any issue of concern, including interpersonal conflict or misunderstandings, and academic or administrative concerns.